ispras/scrapy-puppeteer/README.md

 Once your spider is closed, middleware will take care of closing all used browser contexts.

+One may customize which `PuppeteerRequest`'s headers will be sent to remote website by the service via `include_headers` attribute in request or globally with `PUPPETEER_INCLUDE_HEADERS` setting.
+Available values are True (all headers), False (no headers) or list of header names.
+By default, only cookies are sent.

 ## TODO

 - [x] skeleton that could handle goto, click, scroll, and actions